jessi25924/CymruVineyardProject1/README.md

 4. Wait for environment setup.
 5. Run the project: once the workspace is ready, follow the instructions in the terminal, "python3 -m http.server" to launch the project.
 6. Open the browser preview in Gitpod to view and interact with the project.

+## Credits

+### Content

+* Code Institute Lessons: Provided foundation knowledge and concepts, including best practices for structuring HTML, Bootstrap and CSS in a project.

+### Code

+* Markdown Cheatsheet provided by Adam Pritchard, Code Institute.

+* The majority of the codebase for this website is built using [Bootstrap](https://getbootstrap.com/).
+Bootstrap's prebuilt components and responsive grid system were utilised to create a modern and user-friendly design with minimal custom coding.

+* Footer placement: The idea for keeping the footer fixed at the bottom of the page, regardless of contetnt length, was inspired by a Code Institute lesson.
+The solution was implemented using Bootstrap's utility classes.

+* Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
+This adjustment also leveraged Bootstrap's features.

+By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.

+### Media

+* [Google Font](https://fonts.google.com/) used for all typography and text styling on the site.

+* [Font Awesome](https://fontawesome.com/) used for all icons featured on the site.

+* [Bootstrap](https://getbootstrap.com/) provided prebuilt code for layout, components and reponsive design.

+* [Favicon](https://favicon.io/) used to create the favicon displayed on the browser tab.

+* [freepik.com](https://www.freepik.com/) and [unsplash.com](https://unsplash.com/) sourced high-quality images used throughout the site.

+* [squoosh.app](https://squoosh.app/) utilised for compressing and optimising images for better performance.

+* [canva](https://www.canva.com/?msockid=1642eb6570d860442d60f9db71976156) used for designing the logo, and MS Photos App was used to create a transparent background for the logo.

+* MS Snipping tool was used to capture and save screenshots or print screen images for documentation purposes.

+* [image colour picker](https://imagecolorpicker.com/) assisted in generating the colour palette for the site's design.

+* [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) by Adam Pritchard: A reference for writing README.md and TESTING.md files, supplemented by guidance from Code Intitute.

+### Acknowledgements

+I would like to express my heartfelt gratitude to the following individuals and team for their support and guidance throughout this project:

+* To my mentor Rory Patrick Sheridan for providing invaluable guidance, crucial tips, and constructive suggestions that greatly enhanced this project.

+* To my cohort facilitator Lewis for consistently addressing my questions and offering timely advice on the course, project development, and more.

+* To the Code Institute Tutor team for their unwavering support and assistance, espicially in resolving challenges related to Github and Gitpod.